jimbateson/jamesbateson.co.uk/src/resume.md

 ##### Leeds, UK

 * Graduated with a second-class honours degree (2:1)
-* Gained experience in a great range of media disciplines.
+* Gained experience in a variety of media disciplines.
 Web, design (print and web), audio, video editing.

 <p class="post-note post-note--resume"><strong>Note</strong>This résumé should print nicely if that's your kind of thing.</p>